hirsimaki-markus/boolshit/readme.md

 The value of the singleton exists in a superposition of `True` and `False`.
 It shall randomly collapse to either one of them upon being observed either directly or indirectly.
 The only time `Maybe` will not collapse to boolean is when it is not operated on.
-This happens only with plain "Maybe" by itself (when not in interactive prompt) and with an assignment, e.g.: `x = Maybe`.
+This happens only with plain `Maybe` by itself (when not in interactive prompt) and with an assignment, e.g.: `x = Maybe`.

 This means that `Maybe` can be assigned as is and it will be both `True` and `False` until the assigned variable is coerced to some other type.
-In essence this means that you can but `Maybe` into any imaginable context and it will behave exactly as `True` or `False`, depending on your luck.
+In essence this means that you can put `Maybe` into any imaginable context and it will behave exactly as `True` or `False`, depending on your luck.

 `Maybe` obeys the limitations of a singleton pattern. `Maybe is Maybe` will